 ’Birth Undisturbed' is a fictional narrative series by British photographer Natalie Lennard.
-Travelling through the world and history to depict birth from ancient to modern, and squalid to famous, the series uses images and video to present stories of women both real and imagined, staging birth at its most primally powerful to enlighten and inform.
-Highlighting key figureheads and writers from the realm of birth philosophy, its timeliness is ever more appropriate in a global maternity and birth crisis.
+Travelling through the world and history to depict birth from ancient to modern, and squalid to famous, the series depicts stories of woman both real and imagined.
+Using images and video to examine current Western birth consciousness, the artist strives to speak a new language to bring the rawness of primal birth into the art world.
+Highlighting key figureheads and writers from the realm of birth philosophy, the series' timeliness is ever more appropriate in a global maternity crisis.

-If you are a gallery, birth-related organisation or journalist interested in discussing interview, prints or images for online use, please email [email protected]
+Join the newsletter for developments.
+Current speaking engagements on the Press page.
+If you are a gallery, organisation or journalist interested in an interview, prints or images for online use, please email [email protected]

 About the Artist

 Natalie Lennard (b.
 1986) is a fine-art and commercial photographer whose work has been exhibited in the Saatchi Gallery, Houses of Parliament and Waldermarsudde Museum, Sweden, and featured in media worldwide including BBC, NY Arts, and El Pais.
 Originating as artist alter ego 'Miss Aniela' in 2006, her work of 11 years has fused classical with modern, and fashion with fine art, to create an intricate balance of contemporary creativity.
 'Birth Undisturbed' is her first major project to focus on a biosocial topic and with documentary accompaniment.
 Full CV at www.missaniela.com